California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 - as a result, there is some permanency of the relationship.8

-Note too that a person may cohabit with two or more people during the same time frame.
+Note too that you may cohabit with two or more people during the same time frame.

 The term “dating relationship” means frequent, intimate associations where there is an expectation of: